 Wallpaper removal can be nasty, time-consuming work.
-This guide step-by-step guide, full of helpful tips, will definitely make things go a little smoother.
+This step-by-step guide for how to remove wallpaper will definitely make things go a little smoother.

 I’m not going to sugarcoat it.
 Wallpaper removal is a messy, time-consuming and tedious job.
 I wish I could tell you there’s a nifty new product that will make old wallpaper removal easy.
 But there isn’t an easy way to know how to remove wallpaper glue.
 And if you don’t know what you’re doing or you start to get frustrated, you can damage your walls or stop before the job is done.
 The tips in this how to remove wallpaper article won’t make the job fun.
 But they will help you do it more efficiently, without damaging your walls.
 They’ll also show you how to get a wall perfectly clean, ready for a fresh coat of paint or new wallpaper.
 Read on to learn how to remove wallpaper.

 Before learning how to remove wallpaper, know this: Everything is going to get wet and sticky, so carefully protect the floor, furniture and woodwork.
 Take everything off the walls, including vents, outlet covers and switch plates, and mask the openings with plastic and tape.
 Turn off the electricity to the room at the service panel and use high-quality work lamps on extension cords to light your work area.
 If possible, remove the furniture completely.
 If not, move it to the center of the room and cover it with plastic.

 Glue and water are going to run down the walls, so you want to protect the floors and prevent the water from running behind molding, baseboards and chair rails.
 Do this by creating a plastic “gutter” to catch it.
 Top the plastic gutter with more plastic and then cover that with towels.
 Replace them with dry towels as necessary.

 Check out this story for more ways to protect a house during remodel projects.

 How to remove wallpaper: Pull off the face